wikimedia/abstract-wikipedia-data-science/README.md

    Collects source code of Scribunto modules from the list of the wikis, stored in Sources, using Wikimedia API;
    saves this info to Scripts table.

-   Can be used to revise the info about pages, stored in the Scripts table.
-For this, use `--revise` argument.

 3. db_script.py